wbrawner/jelos.org/docs/faqs.md

 JELOS branding is licensed for non-commercial use only.
 Even if approved to be distributed on a device, it is not allowed to be sold or included as an up charge in any form what-so-ever.
 Period.
 This is not negotiable.

 ### What if you stop working on JELOS?
-I don't expect that to happen, however JELOS is an Open Source project hosted here on GitHub which means the source code is readily available for anyone in the world to pick up and continue where we left off.
+We don't expect that to happen, however JELOS is an Open Source project hosted here on GitHub which means the source code is readily available for anyone in the world to pick up and continue where we left off.
 Our [license model](https://tldrlegal.com/license/apache-license-2.0-(apache-2.0)) allows for this to happen by providing and encouraging redistribution ([freedom 2](https://www.gnu.org/philosophy/free-sw.en.html#four-freedoms)) and the right to distribute a modified version ([freedom 3](https://www.gnu.org/philosophy/free-sw.en.html#four-freedoms)).
 JELOS only prohibits commercial use through our branding which is licensed by the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://tldrlegal.com/license/creative-commons-attribution-noncommercial-sharealike-4.0-international-(cc-by-nc-sa-4.0)).

-## About Using JELOS
+## Using JELOS

 ### Which emulators and game engines are supported by JELOS?
 Emulators and game engines are configured on a per device basis and are automatically documented at build time.
 Documentation can be found at the following URL: [Per Device Documentation](https://github.com/JustEnoughLinuxOS/distribution/tree/main/documentation/PER_DEVICE_DOCUMENTATION)